Investors urge Novartis to exert 'moral influence' amid Greek probe

 Novartis shares were down 1.2 percent at 1330 GMT, mirroring the SIX Swiss Exchange.

-Reporting by John Miller; Editing by Mark Potter
+Reporting by John Miller; Editing by Mark Potter and Alexander Smith